GamesCreed

 A nameless individual finds themselves in a small tavern, seeking any legends individuals have to offer.
 Each story finds its teller fighting their share of enemies, exploring gothic castles and temples, and finding treasures once thought to be lost.
 The stories are typically told one way, but the wrong step or the wrong swing of a sword might change how it ends.

-Crimen – Mercenary Tales was quite fascinating to play when it comes to the controls.
+Crimen – Mercenary Tales was quite fascinating to play when it came to the controls.
 Movement can be done in one of two ways.
 Using the thumbstick on the left controller, the player character could walk in the direction they were facing.
 ‘Tapping’ the thumbstick on the right controller would pivot one’s perspective.
 Pressing and holding it up would create an arc with a circle at the end.
-Letting go would teleport the character to wherever the end of that arc was sitting.
+Letting go would teleport the character to wherever the end of that arc was.

 Carbon Studio, Crimen – Mercenary Tales, Reviews, Quest 2

-Each set of Crimen – Mercenary Tales enemies in the stories were unique enough in their design.
+Each set of Crimen–Mercenary Tales enemies in the stories was unique enough in their design.
 Countess Bathory’s ghouls looked like soldiers from the 1800s.
-They were a little predictable when it came to fighting but it didn’t make them easy to fight.
+They were a little predictable when it came to fighting, but it didn’t make them easy to fight.
 With enough of them swinging at me, it was hard not to take consistent hits and be severely damaged.
 If three of them swung in the same direction, a single action was able to block all three enemy blades.

 Carbon Studio, Crimen – Mercenary Tales, Reviews, Quest 2